darkowlzz/operator-toolkit/README.md

 transform the manifests with the desired configuration.
 This helps avoid writing Go structs for all the kubernetes objects and write generic reusable transforms.

+#### rbac

+`rbac/client` package provides a controller-runtime generic client implementation capable of recording the actions performed using the client on the objects and generate RBAC permissions as Role and ClusterRole.

+#### telemetry

+`telemetry/export` package provides opentelemetry exporters that can be used to enable telemetry in an operator.

 The above packages can be used together or independently of each other.
 `example/` contains an example of using all the packages together in a